gerardcarbo/virtual-repeat-angular/README.md

 ## Acknowledgements

-Based on previous work of <a href="https://nya.io/uncategorized/make-a-list-view-in-angular/">Bob Yuan</a>
+Derived from previous work of <a href="https://nya.io/uncategorized/make-a-list-view-in-angular/">Bob Yuan</a> but using a offsetter div instead of absolute item positioning.